MESA, Ariz. -- Former A's infielder Tony Phillips died Wednesday in Arizona at age 56, the team announced in a statement Friday.

 Phillips is the third member of Oakland's 1989 World Series championship team to pass away in less than two years.
 Pitcher Bob Welch died in June 2014 after an accidental fall in his bathroom, and outfielder Dave Henderson suffered a fatal heart attack in December.
 Both were 57.

-He was a valuable utility player who played every position except pitcher and catcher in his career.
+He was a member of the A’s 1989 World Series Champions as a valuable utility player who played every position except pitcher and catcher in his career.
 Phillips batted a career-high .313 with Detroit in 1993 and hit a career-high 27 home runs with the Angels in 1995.

 Oakland A's media services contributed to this report

 Our friend Tony Phillips has passed away.
 We'll miss the amazing player and charismatic person. pic.twitter.com/gSwmTkAjXM— Oakland Athletics (@Athletics) February 19, 2016